vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### DISINTEGRATE

-After death of unit no corpse remains
+When a unit affected by this bonus dies, no corpse is left behind

 ### INVINCIBLE

-Cannot be target of attacks and spells and cannot be affected by anything
+The unit affected by this bonus cannot be target of attacks or spells